-The school employed 23 teaching and non-teaching staff in 2023, of these, 18 were female and 5 were male.
+The school employed 23 teaching and non-teaching staff in 2024, of these, 18 were female and 5 were male.
 There are no indigenous teachers at Arkana College.
-22 staff members were of the Islamic faith and 1 staff member was non-Muslim.
+21 staff members were of the Islamic faith and 2 staff members were non-Muslim.
 All staff are fluent in English and others speak various other languages.